Ly0n/awesome-robotic-tooling/README.md

 * [airalab](https://github.com/airalab) -  AIRA is reference Robonomics network client for ROS-enabled cyber-physical systems.
 * [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite) - provides a JSON interface to ROS, allowing any client to send JSON to publish or subscribe to ROS topics, call ROS services, and more
 * [netplan](https://netplan.io/) - simply create a YAML description of the required network interfaces and what each should be configured to do
+* [ros2arduino](https://github.com/ROBOTIS-GIT/ros2arduino) - This library helps the Arduino board communicate with the ROS2 using XRCE-DDS.

 ### Security
 * [launch_ros_sandbox](https://github.com/ros-tooling/launch_ros_sandbox) - can define launch files running nodes in restrained environments, such as Docker containers or separate user accounts with limited privileges